-Students and their possessions may be searched by school administration with or without the student's permission, if school administration has reasonable suspicion that the safety and well-being of that student or other people in the school are in jeopardy, or if the student is suspected to be in possession of prohibited items.
-If illegal items are located by school administration, these items will be turned over to law enforcement for investigation.
-If student refuses or parent denies the student to be searched, this may result in a Level III for Gross insubordination.
+Students and their possessions may be searched by school administrators and/or designee with or without the student's permission, if school administrators have reasonable suspicion that the safety and well-being of that student or other people in the school are in jeopardy, or if the student is suspected to be in possession of a prohibited or illegally possessed substance or objects such as a weapon.
+If the illegal items are located by school administrators during the search, these items will be turned over to law enforcement for investigation.
+Furthermore, the school may employ the use metal detectors to screen for prohibited weapons and prohibited items.
+If the student refuses or parent denies the student to be searched, this may result in a Level III for Gross Insubordination.